Experience Rating System Policy 23-605 | Effective Date: September 25, 2024

 1. Claims accepted for COVID-19 in accident years 2020, 2021, and 2022 will not be included in determining employers’ experience rating cost ratios.

-1. The maximum claim cost is equal to the maximum assessable earning, rounded to the nearest $2,500.
-For more information on the maximum assessable earning, please see Policy 37-110 New Brunswick Industrial Aggregate Earnings.
+$5,000, if higher.
+For more information on the maximum assessable earnings, please see Policy 37-110 New Brunswick Industrial Aggregate Earnings.

 Assessment premium – is equal to the assessment rate multiplied by $100 of assessable payroll.